Wind-WindKids/winding/samples/sophieandwind/ice.md

 departure_to_california: spread, landscape-oriented
 --
 @left: portrait-oriented, text
-He had to come back to school, holidays were over.
-But they agreed to meet in California soon, where she'd be staying with his family for a while.

-But he felt something was wrong.
+He felt something was wrong.
-It would be months before he understood
+But it would be months before he understood
 that something else had been hurt that day,
 something no one could protect.

+This time they were flying to California together.
+Sophie wanted to study at Wind’s school, and arrangements had been made for her to spend a semester there.
+She thought she could be like Wind, who spent half the year in France with his mom and the winter in California with his dad.

 @left.background: image
 A plane taking off, gray winter, CDG, Wind looking out the window.

+--
+arrival_to_california: spread, landscape-oriented
+--

 @right: page, text
-It was a cold day when he arrived in California that winter.
+It was a cold day when they landed in California.
 Rare snow dusted the hills,
 and the air carried a bite it almost never had.

-Somehow, it felt like a touch of ice
-from that day in Paris.
+Somehow, it felt like a touch of ice from that day in Paris.

-@right.background: image
-SFO airport, bright day, no hills or snow visible.

---
-sophie_arrival: spread, landscape-oriented
---
-@left: page, text
-And that cold spell came back a few weeks later.

 “I thought it was supposed to be sunny here,”
-Sophie said the moment she saw him at the airport.
+Sophie said the moment they stepped outside.

 Wind laughed, pulling her into a hug.
 But the chill stayed,
 as if it had followed her
 all the way from Paris.

-They came back to the usual routine.
-School, homework, flying adventures.

 @background: image
 Fog